FriendlyCaptcha/friendly-captcha-wordpress/friendly-captcha/readme.txt

 == Changelog ==

+= 1.7.3 (unreleased) =
+* Add support for HTML forms
+* Fix widget not loading with Gravity Form integration
+* Add setting to disable the loading of CSS styles

 = 1.7.2 =
 * Update to widget library version 0.9.8, which fixes rare cases in which the widget wouldn't work for users with specific browsers plugins installed.